 Andres Lices, Edinburgh City Council, is continuing to pursue the idea of murals in the Innocent Tunnel.

 6.1 The council is tracking the health of people in Lothian area as covid case numbers rise.

 6.2 Covid has had a substantial impact on the Council's budget, both meeting the costs of specialist measures and the losses from income-generating services.
 Budgets for future years will require to be substantially reprofiled, subject to what further funding may come from Scottish Government.

 6.3 The council is trying hard to keep schools safe for children from virus.
 So, council has decided to gradually open the schools more to extracurricular activities while protecting the school environment.

 6.4 Safety of all is high on agenda of council.

-Joan raised issues regarding mental health for school children as psychologists were not going to school due to Covid19.
+Joan raised issues regarding mental health for school children as psychologists were not going to school due to Covid19, and children were also missing out because peripatetic tutors were not going into schools.
 Hopefully the limited reopening of schools will help.